branaway/PlayWithJS/README.md

 All the model classes defined in the app/models directory is available for scripting.
 JS actions simply call the rich API of Play models to interact to DBs.

-Here are some of the most useful API methods with Models:
+Here are some of the most useful API methods with Models.
+For more usage reference please see [Play 1.4 JPA reference](https://www.playframework.com/documentation/1.4.x/jpa)

         public static long count(Class<? extends GenericModel> modelClass, String query, Object... params) public static List<T>  findAll(Class<T> modelClass)